Q and A Lectures

 - For the first two lectures we had Bingo running so the students understood my expectations around interaction.

-- I didn’t do a full question and answer lecturer until at least five sessions into the course.
+- I didn’t do a full question and answer lecture until at least five sessions into the course.

 - Everybody got a handout explaining clearly what running a ‘flipped’⁰ lecture was.